 Debilitating nerve pain can prevent you from enjoying life and staying active.
-Fortunately, the pain management specialists at NovaSpine Pain Institute in Sun City West, Sun City, and Gilbert, Arizona, offer peripheral nerve blocks and other simple solutions that manage chronic pain and restore the quality of your life.
+Fortunately, the pain management specialists at NovaSpine Pain Institute in Sun City West, Sun City, Gilbert, and Glendale, Arizona, offer peripheral nerve blocks and other simple solutions that manage chronic pain and restore the quality of your life.
 Schedule an appointment today with NovaSpine Pain Institute over the phone or use the online contact form to find out if peripheral nerve blocks are right for you.

 Peripheral nerve blocks are pain injections containing a local anesthetic your doctor uses to ease pain along your peripheral nerves.
 These nerves are outside the brain and spinal cord and transmit sensation and motion.